maachang/msful/README.md

         |
         +-value.json => {name: "moge"}
 ```

-Since it is the execution environment [staging], it is read as config.value.name = moge.
+Since it is the execution environment [staging], it is read as envConf.value.name = moge.

 _